-NEW YORK, Feb 19 (Reuters) - U.S. stocks were mixed on Wednesday amid caution ahead of the release of minutes from the Federal Reserve's most recent policy meeting, and as investors brushed off weak housing data.
+NEW YORK, Feb 19 Wall Street was set to open lower on Wednesday amid caution ahead of the release of minutes from the Federal Reserve's most recent policy meeting, even as investors brushed off weak housing data.

-Tesla shares were in focus after they hit an all-time high of $206.00 in the previous session.
-Shares of the company, which reports earnings after the close, were down 2.5 percent at $198.96.
+* Tesla shares were in focus after they hit an all-time high of $206.00 in the previous session.
+Shares of the company, which reports earnings after the close, were down 1.1 percent in premarket trading.

-Herbalife LTD shares were down about 1 percent at $68.28 a day after the nutritional-supplement company reported fourth-quarter earnings.
+* Herbalife LTD shares were up 1.5 percent in premarket trading a day after the nutritional-supplement company reported fourth-quarter earnings.

-Kay Jewelers parent Signet Jewelers said it would buy smaller rival Zale Corp for $21 per share in cash, valuing the mid-tier jeweler at about $690 million.
+* Kay Jewelers parent Signet Jewelers said it would buy smaller rival Zale Corp for $21 per share in cash, valuing the mid-tier jeweler at about $690 million.
 The offer represents a premium of about 41 percent to Zale's close of $14.91 on the New York Stock Exchange on Tuesday.
-Shares of Signet gained 15.8 percent to $91.78 while Zale jumped more than 40 percent to $20.90.
+Shares of Signet gained 13.9 percent in premarket trading while Zale jumped more than 40 percent.